ronalt64work/offices/README.md

 # offices
-consider a matrix of filled with 1 and 0s.
+consider a matrix filled with 1 and 0s.
 1=office.
-0=wall. any colliding 1 becomes part of the office. make a count of offices. install nodejs. run app1.js go to your browser and type:
+0=wall. any colliding 1 becomes part of the same -existing- office. make a count of offices. install nodejs. run app1.js go to your browser and type: